Form: Low spreading herb.

 Mature Size: 6-12" high and 36" wide.

-Flowers: Pink or purple with white center, or white, tubular, five petal-like lobes,
+Flowers: Pink, purple with a white center, or white, with five petal-like lobes; small and tubular

 in rounded clusters about 1" across.